Thomas Deacon: Career and family

+Publications

 Deacon's interest in liturgics and spirituality are evidenced in his Compleat Collection of Devotions (1734).
 This book included a new liturgy, "The Order of the Divine Offices of the Orthodox British Church", which replaced the earlier one from 1718.
 In this liturgy Deacon added other ancient liturgical practices including infant communion.
 The book also included excerpts from John Wesley's `Essay upon the Stationary Fasts'.
 Wesley met Deacon through John Clayton of Manchester who had been part of Wesley's Oxford group, which led to the invitation of the future Methodist founder to contribute to the book.
 Though never becoming an official Anglican liturgy, Deacon's incorporation of ancient Christian liturgies and reclaiming of the doctrine of eucharistic sacrifice would influence later liturgical developments.

 His most important work A Full, True, and Comprehensive View of Christianity (1747) included two catechisms, a detailed theological commentary on the Compleat Collection of Devotions, and the development of a sacramental theology that extended the number of sacraments to twelve.
 Among the offices added were confirmation, marriage, ordination, and infant communion.

+Death

 Deacon died on 16 February 1753 and was buried in the churchyard of Manchester's St. Ann's church.
 His graveslab still remains.